 Copyright Infringement Notice Letter

-- Solicitor drafted copyright infringement letter template
+- UK solicitor-drafted copyright infringement letter template

-- Simple to edit template with full guidance notes
+- Simple-to-edit template – with full guidance notes

 - Warn another party to stop infringing copyright

 - Save on legal fees by drafting the letter yourself